VinayChoudhary12/DevTinder/apps/frontend/README.md

 - ✅ **Review Connection Requests** - Accept or reject incoming connection requests.
 - 🌍 **Responsive Design** - Fully optimized for mobile & desktop.

-## 🔧 API Endpoints

-The frontend interacts with the backend API hosted in the [devTinder-backend](https://github.com/akshadjaiswal/devTinder-backend).
-Ensure the backend is running before using the frontend.

 ## 🚀 Deployment

 Will Soon deploy on AWS EC2 instance.